Naniwasuji Line

-The Naniwasuji Line (なにわ筋線, Naniwasuji-sen) is an underground heavy rail line scheduled to open in spring 2031, which will run north-south through central Osaka, primarily under the avenue Naniwasuji.
+The Naniwasuji Line (なにわ筋線, Naniwasuji-sen) is an underground heavy rail line scheduled to open in the middle of 2031, which will run north-south through central Osaka, primarily under the avenue Naniwasuji.
 It has long been pursued by West Japan Railway Company (JR West) and Nankai Railway in order to connect the JR Yamatoji Line (Kansai Main Line) and Nankai Main Line with Shin-Osaka Station, greatly enhancing both companies' connections to Kansai International Airport and Wakayama Prefecture.
 As of 18 March 2023, the tracks through the northern terminus at Osaka Station and adjoining underground platforms were opened for the Haruka, Kuroshio, Mahoroba and Rakuraku Yamato limited express services as well as ordinary trains on the Osaka Higashi Line.

 Background

 While both JR and Nankai operate trains to Wakayama (via the Hanwa Line and the Nankai Main Line, respectively) and to Kansai Airport (via the Kansai Airport Line and the Nankai Airport Line, respectively), neither route is ideal.

-For JR, trains must use the Osaka Loop Line past Tennoji Station, both creating and being affected by delays on that line, and bypassing JR Namba Station in the Namba district, which is Osaka's major commercial center.
-Additionally, until February 2023, the Haruka and Kuroshio trains from and to Kyoto and Shin-Osaka used the aboveground Umeda Freight Line, bypassing Osaka Station, the busiest station in western Japan, entirely.
+For JR, trains must use the Osaka Loop Line past Tennoji Station, both creating and being affected by delays on that line, and bypassing JR Namba Station in the Namba district, which is Osaka's major commercial centre.
+Additionally, until February 2023, the “Haruka” and “Kuroshio” trains from and to Kyoto and Shin-Osaka used the aboveground Umeda Freight Line, bypassing Osaka Station, the busiest station in western Japan, entirely.
 The connection to the Osaka Loop Line past the new Osaka Station underground platforms involves a single track shared trackage with JR Freight service, as well as a level junction crossing the Osaka Loop Line right before Nishikujō Station.

 For Nankai, all trains go direct to its terminal at Namba Station, precluding access to points further north, including Umeda, Osaka, and Shin-Osaka stations.

-The first proposals to alleviate the problems for both companies through the construction of a new underground line date back to 1982, with further proposals in 1989 and 2004.
+The first proposals to alleviate the problems for both companies through the construction of a new underground line date back to 1982, with further proposals in 1989 (as an extension of the Yotsubashi Line to Shin-Osaka) and 2004 (as an underground heavy rail line).
 The line is intended to run primarily under the north-south thoroughfare Naniwasuji (hence the name), branching at its south end to connect both the Yamatoji Line (Kansai Main Line) terminal at JR Namba, and a Nankai line, with Shin-Osaka via a new underground route through what was then JR Freight's Umeda Freight Terminal.
 The Umeda portion of this plan was eventually incorporated into Phase II of the Osaka Higashi Line project (extension from Shin-Osaka to the underground platforms of Osaka Station), with provisions in place for eventual construction of the Naniwasuji Line itself.

 Ridership on the line from the two companies is expected to reach approximately 240,000 people per day.